Planning your trip

 What To Bring

 The climate is hot and dry, and the water in the Zambezi River is relatively warm, so for the most part, you will live in shorts and a t-shirt.
 For sun protection and to help keep you cool while on the river, we recommend a long sleeve button down shirt made of a light colored, light and quick-drying fabric.
-September and October are the dry months so there should be very few mosquitoes to worry about.
-There are certain dining rooms in Victoria Falls that require “smarter” attire – for men, long pants and a button down shirt, and a dress for women.
+Autumn are the dry months so there should be very few mosquitoes to worry about.

-• Safari clothing: cotton button down shirt, Khaki trousers & shorts – the best colors are those that blend in with the Bush, don’t scare away the animals
+• Safari clothing: cotton button down shirt, Khaki trousers & shorts – the best colours are those that blend in with the bush, don’t scare away the animals

 • T-shirts, white or earth colors